-One of the conditions that permits the simulation of a target distribution with MCMC methods is that the chain generated exhibits a stationary distribution that is equal to the target distribution.
+One of the conditions that allows the simulation of a target distribution with MCMC methods is that the chain generated exhibits a stationary distribution that is equal to the target distribution.

-In \cite{hand}, it is demonstrated that the function $B\left(q,p\right)$, as defined in equation \eqref{prop2}, satisfies the detailed balance equations, defined in \cite{advanced}, with respect to the Markov chain $\left\{ \left(q_{i},p_{i}\right):i=0,1,\ldots,N-1\right\}$, generated by the HMC algorithm.
-This result thus implies that the stationary distribution of the chain has a density function $B\left(q,p\right)$, as supported by theorem \ref{teo_imp} proved in \cite{advanced}.
+In \cite{hand}, it is shown that the function $B(q,p)$, as defined in Equation \eqref{prop2}, satisfies the detailed balance equations, defined in \cite{advanced}, with respect to the Markov chain $\{ (q_{i},p_{i}):i=0,1,\ldots,N-1\}$ generated by the HMC algorithm.
+This implies that the stationary distribution of the chain has a density function $B(q,p)$, as supported by the next result (see \cite{advanced} for a proof).